andytluminosity/InquireLists/README.md

 - [ ] Start the frontend and open the webpage
   - Open up your command terminal and change directory to the folder containing the source code `cd PATH_TO_INQUIRELISTS`
     - Eg. `cd C:\Users\YOUR_USERNAME\Downloads\InquireLists`
-  - Install `npm` if you have not already (TO DO: Add instructions to install npm)
+  - Run `npm install` if you have not already
   - Run `npm run dev`
   - Open [http://localhost:3000](http://localhost:3000) with your browser to see the webpage.